We don't know.

 If you feel sick and do not have health insurance at present, call your local county public health department or your usual source of health care for additional instructions for any screening or testing.

-If you don't have health insurance at present, or are going to lose it because you lost a job, you can sign up for it through Covered California (via the Affordable Care Act) though June 2020.
+If you are going to lose health insurance because you lost a job, you can sign up for it through Covered California (via the Affordable Care Act).

 The people in our communities who are immigrants to the U.S. may be reluctant to seek medical care if they are ill.
-The California Department of Public Health's has stated that "For families that are concerned about the "public charge" rule, immigration officials have confirmed that they will neither consider testing, treatment, nor preventative care related to COVID-19 as part of a public charge inadmissibility determination, even if provided or paid for by one or more public benefits considered under the rule including Medi-Cal."
-Please seek the care and help that you need!
+The California Department of Public Health's has stated that "For families that are concerned about the "public charge" rule, immigration officials have confirmed that they will neither consider testing, treatment, nor preventative care related to COVID-19 as part of a public charge inadmissibility determination, "even if provided or paid for by one or more public benefits considered under the rule including Medi-Cal."
+Please seek care and help when needed!

 Undocumented workers may qualify for Paid Family Leave in some circumstances, or for other relief funds.
 Legal Aid at Work has compiled a resource list for undocumented people during this pandemic.
 For more information and assistance, you can call (415) 864-8208 or (866)864-8208 (toll-free).

 Isolating at home makes it hard to shop for food; so does being out of work.
-Here are some resources for individuals, families, seniors and kids.
+Here are some resources for individuals, families, seniors, kids - and even pets.

 Meals on Wheels service to homebound seniors is expanding.
 A senior, their family member, or a caregiver can apply by calling 1-800-505-3367.
 More information and online applications in multiple languages on their website.
 They are not the only senior meal resource during this crisis - the interactive map links to other county resources for seniors, too.

-There are some organizations helping out with food for our pets, too.
-Elders who qualify for the Senior Nutrition Program or Meals on Wheels can also receive food for their furry companions through a program that's funded through June 2020; and some animal rescue organizations offer pet food support as well.
+Some organizations help out with food for our pets, too.
+Elders who qualify for the Senior Nutrition Program or Meals on Wheels can also receive food for their furry companions; and some animal rescue organizations offer pet food support as well.